Different Types of Leathers & Their Water Resistance

 Waterproof vs. Water-Resistant Leather

 Waterproof leather refers to leather utterly impervious to water.
 However, achieving absolute waterproofing in leather is rare due to its porous nature.
-On the other hand, water-resistant leather can withstand water to a certain degree but isn't entirely water immune.
+On the other hand, water-resistant leather, such as patent leather, can withstand water to a certain degree but isn't entirely water-immune.

 Leather inherits certain traits from its source, i.e., the animal's hide.
 Varied factors, including the hide's thickness, quality, and later processing, significantly influence its ability to resist water.